With so many jazz guitar songs out there, knowing which ones to learn first may seem somewhat daunting.

 Learning the blues (or its moody cousin the minor blues) is a classic starting point for many jazz musicians.

 The simplicity of the traditional form means there are a huge number of songs, arrangements and variations to pick from.

 ‘West Coast Blues’ is a great choice when it comes to jazz guitar songs, not least because it was written by the legendary guitarist Wes Montgomery himself.

 There’s also a twist: it’s somewhat dusguised as a 24-bar blues sequence in 3/4 time.

-Considered by many to be his greatest achievement, the album features three original compositions, two of which (‘West Coast Blues’ and ‘Four on Six’) have become standards.
+Considered by many to be his greatest achievement, the album features three original compositions, two of which (‘West Coast Blues’ and ‘Four on Six’) have become jazz standards.